 April 25 – July 1, 2018Buy Tickets Read More

 Brett’s interest in TimeLine was first sparked by seeing AWAKE AND SING.
 Two years later, his play HARMLESS received its world premiere at TimeLine.
-He has since been commissioned twice by the company to write new plays.
+He has since been commissioned twice by the company to write new plays, including the world premiere of TO CATCH A FISH.
 Drawing inspiration from PJ Powers and the evolving depth of TimeLine’s mission, he maintains a close connection to the company as a member of TimeLine’s Playwright’s Collective class from 2013-2016.

 I like to tell stories about consequences, and history is where consequences are birthed.

-Recent theatre productions include PILGRIM’S PROGRESS (A Red Orchid Theatre), RED BUD (Signal Ensemble), DETECTIVE PARTNER HERO VILLAIN (Strawdog and SkyPilot Theatre Company, Los Angeles) and THE OPPONENT (Red Orchid; Bisno Productions; and 59e59, N.Y.).
+Recent theatre productions include TRAITOR and PILGRIM’S PROGRESS (A Red Orchid Theatre) and HER AMERICA (Greenhouse Theatre).
 Film productions include the short CONVO (Breakwall Pictures) and the feature THE EARL (Intermission Productions).
-Past theatre work includes productions with The Royal Court Theatre and The Royal Shakespeare Company in London and Goodman Theatre, Writers Theatre, The House Theatre, The Inconvenience, The Side Project, A Red Orchid Theatre and American Theatre Company in Chicago.
+Past theatre work includes productions with 59e59 Theatre; The Royal Court Theatre and The Royal Shakespeare Company; and The Goodman Theatre, Writers Theatre, The House Theatre, The Inconvenience, 16th Street Theatre and American Theatre Company.

 A Sundance Institute Ucross Fellow, Brett is also a recipient of the Marquee Award from Chicago Dramatists, the Ofner Prize for New Work, the Emerging Artist Award from The League of Chicago Theatres, an After Dark Award for Outstanding Musical (OLD TOWN) and has developed plays with companies including The Atlantic Theatre Company and The New Group in New York and The Goodman, Steppenwolf and Victory Gardens in Chicago.
 He is a resident-alum of Chicago Dramatists, a proud ensemble member of A Red Orchid Theatre and an alumni member of the Center Theatre Group’s Playwrights’ Workshop in Los Angeles.